 During periods of inclement weather or school emergencies, school may be canceled.
 When school officials cancel school, radio and TV stations are notified.
-All local TV stations will carry this information live and on our respective social media and websites.
+All local TV stations will carry this information live in addition to our respective social media sites and websites.
 The district also utilizes an emergency calling system.
 To be a part of this system, please contact the office.
 Additionally, social media and email will be used to contact and update parents.

 IMPORTANT - Please have a pre-arranged place for your child to go in case school is unexpectedly dismissed and you will not be home.
 Make your child and the school aware of your plan.
+Only parents/guardians or those who have been designated as emergency contacts will be allowed to pick students up.
+Every person will be required to show a photo ID before the school will release a student.